 What’s an amari?
 Amaro is the Italian word for bitter and describes a range of herbal drinks that are traditionally enjoyed as a digestif.
 Amari is the plural and can be used when offering guests a choice of two or more amaro options!
 Go ahead, show off your new language and spirit repertoire!

-GRAND California Liqueurs capture the essence of the Golden State.
-The concept of Amari originates from herbal liqueurs first created by monasteries and enjoyed as aperitifs during the 19th century.
+Greenbar Poppy amaro capture the essence of the Golden State.
+The concept of amaro originates from herbal liqueurs first created by monasteries and enjoyed as aperitifs and digestifs during the 19th century.
 Greenbar Distillery added a twist – local ingredients balanced perfectly to make the tastes of California accessible to spirit fans.

 WEST COAST ORIGIN